pranavrcn/CMaps-Event-Management/README.md

+I am keeping the full repository private for now, please reach out if you want to see the entire project.

 ** We are currently shifting the app entirely to React Native so the current website is an archive of past progress and no longer functional.
 We are doing this based on advice given to us at UVA Founder's Forum by Marty Weiner-- ex-CTO of Reddit.